-The City's economy has recovered substantially from the collapse of the housing market and the national recession that occurred in 2008.
+The City's economy continues to steadily improve.
 All economic indicators are pointing in a positive direction.
-Real estate values continued to rise in 2015 with the median sales price up 15.8% over a year ago and values are expected to appreciate in 2016.
-Single-family permits are up again with 349 permits issued in 2015, the fourth straight year of increased permit activity.
+Real estate values continued to rise in 2016 with the median sales price up 9.2% and with values expected to continue to appreciate in 2017.
+Single-family permits are up again with 481 permits issued in 2016, the fifth straight year of increased permit activity.
 Population projections are positioning Palm Coast to be the second fastest growing area over the next five years.
-In addition, the labor market has healed from the high unemployment rate of 15% five years ago, with the unemployment rate hitting 6% at the end of 2015.
-Palm Coast has 11,189 more people employed than five years ago.
+In addition, the labor market has healed from the high unemployment rate of 11.4% five years ago, with the unemployment rate hitting 5.5% at the end of 2016.
+Palm Coast has 5,086 more people employed than five years ago.

 A particular bright spot has been taxable sales within the City.
-We have seen over a 42% increase in taxable sales since 2007, which represents an increase of \$193 million.
+We have seen over a 37% increase in taxable sales since 2010, which represents an increase of \$188 million.
 This is mainly due to the addition of several shopping centers since 2007 and increases in tourists and related spending.
 Previously vacant commercial plazas, such as City Marketplace and European Village, have seen renewed activity with many new businesses opening.
-Taxable sales should continue to grow in 2016 with continued commercial growth, especially the redevelopment of the Palm Harbor Shopping Center, now called Island Walk.
+Taxable sales should continue to grow in 2017 with continued commercial growth, especially the commercial development along State Road 100.